 PARTNERS

-For some years now nations have been invited to become partners of the Berlin Security Conference.
-In 2012, Russia was the first partner country, followed by the United Kingdom, Turkey, the United States of America, France, Sweden, the Netherlands, Italy and in2020, the Czech Republic.
-They contribute to the programme, participate with high-ranking delegations and organise the pre-event Reception in their embassies.
+For several years, nations have been invited to become partners of the Berlin Security Conference.
+In 2013, the United Kingdom of Great Britain and Northern Ireland became the first partner country, followed by the Republic of Türkiye, the United States of America, the Republic of France, the Kingdom of Sweden, the Kingdom of the Netherlands, the Republic of Italy, the Czech Republic, and the Kingdom of Norway.
+In 2025, the Kingdom of Sweden was once again the partner country of the BSC.
+These partners contribute to the programme, participate with high-ranking delegations and organise the pre-event reception at their embassies.
+Our conference partners from industry and business have supported the new format through dedicated contributions, especially in the exhibition.